Short Sunderland in New Zealand service: Delivery

 To ferry the Sunderlands to New Zealand, personnel from No. 6 Squadron was sent to the United Kingdom in early 1953, where they commenced a conversion course on the type.
 The first of the Sunderlands was formally handed over to the RNZAF on 18 May and it and a second example departed ten days later from RAF Calshot, where the crews underwent familiarisation with their aircraft.
-It flew a route across the Middle East, the Indian subcontinent, Southeast Asia, Australia, Noumea, utilising the RAF's flying boat services at each stop, and onto Fiji.
-However, significant work on the Sunderlands, for example overhauls, were to be undertaken by TEAL engineering staff at their facilities at Mechanics Bay in Auckland.
-The RNZAF lacked technical staff while TEAL's engineering staff were under-utilised following a significant reduction in the airline's flying boat service.
+It flew a route across the Middle East, the Indian subcontinent, Southeast Asia, Australia, Nouméa, using the RAF's flying boat services at each stop, and onto Fiji.
+However, significant work on the Sunderlands, for example overhauls, was undertaken by TEAL engineering staff at their facilities at Mechanics Bay in Auckland.
+The RNZAF lacked technical staff while TEAL's engineering staff were underused following a significant reduction in the airline's flying boat service.

 Operational history

 Some of the Sunderland MR5s were to equip No. 5 Squadron, which was based at the RNZAF's station at Laucala Bay and operated in a maritime surveillance role.
 The arrival of the first two Sunderlands at Laucala Bay on 13 June 1953 began the phasing out of the Consolidated PBY Catalina flying boats that previously equipped the squadron.

-While flying its Sunderlands, No. 5 Squadron monitored foreign fishing fleets, watched out for submarines, gathered intelligence and also performed search and rescue missions in the South Pacific.
+While flying its Sunderlands, No. 5 Squadron monitored foreign fishing fleets, watched out for submarines, gathered intelligence, and also performed search and rescue missions in the South Pacific.
 Often their patrols would last for 10 to 12 hours, and even 14 hours on occasion.
-Russian submarines making their way south to Antarctica was a particular concern and sonar buoys would be dropped to detect them; Russian support vessels would also be tracked so that any submarines linking up with them for supplies could be spotted.
-The Sunderlands were regularly flown to Singapore for involvement in military exercises and several were also involved in Operation Grapple, the British Atomic Test program carried out on Christmas Island in June 1957.
+Russian submarines making their way south to Antarctica were a particular concern and sonar buoys would be dropped to detect them; Russian support vessels would also be tracked so that any submarines linking up with them for supplies could be spotted.
+The Sunderlands were regularly flown to Singapore for involvement in military exercises and several were involved in Operation Grapple, the British Atomic Test programme carried out on Christmas Island in June 1957.
 As there was concern regarding the level of fallout from the testing, the Sunderlands, operating from Papeete, collected radiation samples from sites in French Polynesia and transported monitoring equipment to Funafuti, in Tuvalu.